Family Friendly Fishing in Jervis Bay

 SOME SELECTED JERVIS BAY FISHING SPOTS

 Hyams Beach is not only one of the most beautiful beaches you are likely to see but it also can provide some fun fishing for the family.
 Looking more closely, as you walk this beach, you can see many little drop offs and gutters.
 You may need a good set of polarized sunglasses to spot the fish but they are there and you may catch bream, whiting and, in winter, Australian Salmon.
 (John had a great time catching salmon here on his birthday!)
 Try fishing with pilchards, white bait and chucking some soft plastics.
 Best to start about half way down the beach.
+A fun Jervis Bay fishing spot and great scenery.

 Try the boat ramp and Woollamia for that simple family fun fishing excursion.
 There are a number of land-based and boat spots in this small, but very productive creek.
 The best baits that I have found are beach, blood and squirt worms, pink nippers, peeled prawns and pilchard tails.
 Bream, flathead, whiting, luderick and flounder can be caught here.
 Whenever I come through Huskisson, I visit the Jervis Bay Maritime Museum - you will be surprised what you see there (got to the end of the boardwalk).